Apply to be a Scholar

 - Academically Motivated with a mostly B’s and above

-- At or above grade level on FSAs (or other standardized tests)
+- At or above grade level in Math and Reading (FSAs or other standardized tests)

 - Enrolled in 4th or 5th Grade in Public, Charter, Private, or Home School